FLORIDA CONSERVATION COALITION LEGISLATIVE PRIORITY:

 The Senate Agriculture, Environment, and General Government Appropriations Subcommittee proposed a committee substitute that would require the operation of Phase I to be in accordance with any operation and maintenance agreement approved by the SFWMD rather than adopted by the SFWMD.
 This was approved on 2/20/2019.

-Senate Referrals (SB 92): Environment and Natural Resources (passed); Appropriations Subcommittee on Agriculture, Environment, and General Government (passed), Now in Appropriations.
-3/5/2019.
+Senate Referrals (SB 92): Environment and Natural Resources (passed); On Appropriations Subcommittee on Agriculture, Environment, and General Government agenda (passed), Now in Appropriations.
+2/22/2019.

 Senators Jacobs and Raschein filed an identical bill, HB 95

-House Referrals (HB 95): Agriculture and Natural Resources Subcommittee (passed); Agriculture and Natural Resources Appropriations (passed), State Affairs Committee (passed). *Read third time and passed unainmously in the House.
-3/20/2019
+House Referrals (HB 95): Agriculture and Natural Resources Subcommittee (passed); Agriculture and Natural Resources Appropriations (passed), In State Affairs Committee - on committee agenda 3/5/2019 4:30pm.

-House Referrals (HB 325): Agriculture and Natural Resources Subcommittee (Passed); Agriculture and Natural Resources Appropriations Subcommittee (passed); State Affairs Committee (passed).
-Placed on Special order Calendar 3/18/2019
+House Referrals (HB 141): Agriculture and Natural Resources Subcommittee; Agriculture and Natural Resources Appropriations Subcommittee; State Affairs Committee (1/9/2019)

 + SB 1758 (Mayfield) Water Quality Improvements